 Is OKTOBERFESTSHANGHAI.COM organizing the events listed on this site?

-No, this website just provides an easy overview of all major Oktoberfest events in Shanghai.
-So for any questions or inquiries about a specific Oktoberfest event please contact the organizers directly via their listed website or phone.
+No, this website just provides an easy overview of selected major Oktoberfest events in Shanghai.
+So for any questions or inquiries about a specific Oktoberfest event please contact the organizers directly via their listed phone numbers.